Bryan6734/llm-assistant/readme.md

 Around 4 yrs of experience programming; highly interested pursuing a career in AI safety and alignment.
 Here are some tangentially-related projects I've worked on:

-1. **BryBot iMessage Analyzer:** I built this last year, and it was a bot that I could activate via iMessage (I'd text someone "Brybot, ACTIVATE!"), and brybot would send messages on my behalf in the same iMessage conversation using an LLM.
-Based on the command I typed after activating it, it would either respond to the latest text, summarize a conversation from exactly one year ago, or select any date and re-create a skit based on our conversation.
+1. **BryBot iMessage Analyzer:** LLM-powered iMessage bot to run commands in iMessage conversations.
+Based on my commands after sending "brybot, ACTIVATE!" to a friend, it would either respond to the latest text, summarize a conversation from exactly one year ago, or select any date and re-create a skit based on our conversation.
 2. **LLM Probabilistic Coherence:** Currently researching whether LLMs follow norms on rationality (i.e. probabilistic coherence) with a post-doc at my institution's lab.
 I run experiments, read papers, and we're aiming to publish something in the Spring.
-We use HuggingFace transformers, which grants lower-level access comparead to using an API.
+We use HuggingFace transformers.
 3. **AI Safety Camp: Multilingual Robustness** Extending off another NeurIPS paper published by mentor; exploring how multilinguality affects LLM robustness to adv. attacks, establishing MDT (multilingual distributed testing) to expand benchmarks/testing for other languages, etc.

+**Fun fact**: I almost got into MASSIVE trouble for writing a web-scraping bot to login into my student portal and help myself enroll in classes.
+I had to go through the entire disciplinary system, but after IT found out what I had accomplished, the Chancellor of the IT department wrote me a letter in defense and then offered me a job.

 ### Question 2
 *Briefly summarise Redwood research's AI control agenda.*